lee2sman/archive/items/doom-modding.md

 image: bbcast-doom.webp
 alt: a collage of a booklet titled Doom Modding workshop held open into the void with Babycastles logo in background
 license: GNU Free Documentation License 1.2
+editor_note: I helped organize the Babycastles Academy workshops and this one was a particular favorite, by two artists that go above and beyond, using game engines and various open source tools to make artwork truly their own.
 ---

 [YouTube recording](https://youtu.be/L-eYHRlDeUM?si=XwtipKY-0j6WC3wY)